Frequently Answered Questions

 What is Confirmation?

-Confirmation is a major component of the Youth Ministry Program at Our Saviour’s Lutheran Church.
+Confirmation is a major component of the youth ministry program at Our Saviour’s.
 It is a three-year program, beginning in 6th grade and completed in the fall of 9th grade.
 The goal of the program is to allow young Christian people the privilege of getting better acquainted with Jesus Christ and his teachings.
-Our intention is to do this in a setting which will not only challenge their minds and hearts, but also surround them with pastors, adult leaders and fellow students who can help them continue to live their Christian lives in earnest.
+Our intention is to do this in a setting which will not only challenge their minds and hearts, but also surround them with pastors, adult leaders, and fellow students who can help them continue to live their Christian lives in earnest.

-Find out more about the Our Saviour's Confirmation program in the Confirmation Handbook.
+Find out more about the Our Saviour’s Confirmation program at Here We Stand.

 In case of questionable weather, please call the church office at (763) 434-6117 to verify if there will be class.
 The decision to cancel programs will be made by 2:00 p.m.
 If the church has to close the office before 3:00 p.m., instructions will be left on voicemail.
 We will make every effort to contact WCCO 830 AM and the local schools for their afternoon announcements.